tteeoo/svc/svd/README.md

 # Simple Virtual Debugger

-The debugger for the Simple Virtual Computer.
+A debugger for the Simple Virtual Computer.

 Usage:
 ```
 svd <svb file>
 ```

-When run, debugger will enter a command-line shell.
+When ran, the debugger will enter a command-line shell.

 To view the possible commands for this shell, run `h`.